aflashyrhetoric/aflashyrhetoric.github.io/content/posts/package-managers.md

 ### Series Introduction

 Zoom back to 2012.
 I'm in my dorm room trying to learn Ruby on Rails.
 Everything is going smoothly!
-Rails seems magical - and [not in the bad way].
+Rails seems magical - perhaps a bit too much.
 I try to add a feature or two, and my progress comes to a screeching halt.
-I see mentions of "gems" everywhere.
+I am imprisoned in a jail of "gems".

+And thus, I was introduced to the world of Package Managers.

 ###